Jason Robinson (rugby)

+In rugby league he played for Wigan and won 12 caps for Great Britain and 7 for England.

+He won 51 international caps for England and 5 for the British & Irish Lions in rugby union.
+He was part of the 2003 World Cup-winning England team, and was the first black man to captain England.

-In rugby league he won 12 caps for Great Britain and seven for England.
-Throughout his career Robinson was noted for his speed and acceleration, side-step and ability to beat defenders.
+Playing as a wing in both codes, and sometimes a fullback in rugby union, Robinson was noted for his speed and acceleration, side-step and ability to beat defenders.

 Rugby league

-Born 30 July 1974 in Leeds, West Yorkshire, Robinson began playing rugby as a child at the Hunslet Boys Club and then Hunslet Parkside before starting his rugby league career in 1991 at semi-professional side Hunslet.
-Despite being offered a contract by Leeds, he stuck by his club as it would have meant leaving at an inconvenient time.
-He was later rewarded by a contract with Wigan Warriors who went on to dominate British rugby league.
+Born on 30 July 1974 in Leeds, West Yorkshire, Robinson began playing rugby league as a child at Hunslet Boys Club and then Hunslet Parkside.
+He wanted to play for his hometown professional team Leeds, but the club were not interested in signing him at the time.
+He subsequently signed a professional contract with Wigan when he turned 17 in 1991.
 His form quickly establishing him in Wigan's first team, as a teenager he was touted as a future halfback or loose forward.
 He was selected to play on the wing for Wigan against the visiting Brisbane Broncos in the 1992 World Club Challenge.

 Robinson played in Wigan's 5–4 victory over St. Helens in the 1992 Lancashire Cup Final at Knowsley Road, St. Helens on Sunday 18 October 1992.

 He played and scored a try in Wigan's 15–8 victory over Bradford Northern in the 1992–93 Regal Trophy Final during the 1992–93 season at Elland Road, Leeds on Saturday 23 January 1993, played in the 2–33 defeat by Castleford in the 1993–94 Regal Trophy Final during the 1993–94 season at Headingley Rugby Stadium, Leeds on Saturday 22 January 1994, played in the 40–10 victory over Warrington in the 1994–95 Regal Trophy Final during the 1994–95 season at Alfred McAlpine Stadium, Huddersfield on Saturday28 January 1995, and played in the 25–16 victory over St. Helens in the 1995–96 Regal Trophy Final during the 1995–96 season at Alfred McAlpine Stadium, Huddersfield on Saturday 13 January 1996.

-In 1993 Robinson played in his first Challenge Cup Final, with Wigan defeating Widnes.
+In 1993, Robinson played in his first Challenge Cup Final, with Wigan defeating Widnes.
 Later that year at age 19 Robinson was first selected to represent Great Britain on the wing against New Zealand.

-After the 1993–94 Rugby Football League season Robinson travelled with defending champions Wigan to Brisbane, playing on the wing in their 1994 World Club Challenge victory over Australian premiers, the Brisbane Broncos.
+After the 1993–94 Rugby Football League season, Robinson travelled with defending champions Wigan to Brisbane, playing on the wing in their 1994 World Club Challenge victory over Australian premiers, the Brisbane Broncos.

-It was reported in 1995 that Robinson was offered a 4-year deal worth a record £1.25 million by the Australian Rugby League to play for the South Sydney Rabbitohs at the end of 1997's Super League II.
+In 1995, Robinson was offered a 4-year deal worth a record £1.25 million by the Australian Rugby League to play for the South Sydney Rabbitohs at the end of 1997's Super League II.
 He recovered from a foot injury to play in Wigan's 30–10 Challenge Cup Final victory over Leeds, scoring two tries and earning himself the Lance Todd Trophy as man-of-the-match.